vphantom/pyriteview/README.md

 Article versioning hub for peer-reviewed publications.

 This simple hub allows publication editors, single edition editors, article authors as well as third-party reviewers to come together to centralize the peer-reviewing workflow.
+It was developed as a multilingual application in English and French, and 100% of linguistic content is in templates, so translating to new languages should be fairly easy.

 ### Why the name "Pyrite"?